Blow-up lemmas for sparse graphs: Optimality of our main results

-We made some efforts to prove as flexible a statement as we could.
-Observe that even without saying anything about the structure of $H$ beyond its degeneracy, the result is `almost' as powerful as Lemma~\ref{lem:rg_image}, in that a $d$-degenerate $n$-vertex graph with bounded maximum degree, which we can handle with $p\approx n^{-1/(2d+1)}$, can contain almost $dn$ edges, comparable to a $2d$-regular graph for which Lemma~\ref{lem:rg_image} would require $p\approx n^{-1/2d}$.
+The definition of $(D,p,m)$-boundedness is rather complicated, but it allows us to prove as flexible a statement as we could, taking into account the structure of $H$ in order to work with lower probabilities.
+Observe that a $d$-degenerate $n$-vertex graph with bounded maximum degree, which Lemma~\ref{lem:degen} can handle with $p\approx n^{-1/(2d+1)}$, can contain almost $dn$ edges.
+This is comparable to a $2d$-regular graph for which Lemma~\ref{lem:rg_image} would require $p\approx n^{-1/2d}$.
+So even without saying anything about the structure of $H$ beyond its degeneracy, the result is almost as powerful as Lemma~\ref{lem:rg_image}.

 In the event that we only need an almost-spanning embedding, we can take the potential buffer vertices in each part to be isolated, and hence $D=2d$.
 We can then embed $d$-degenerate graphs with $p\approx n^{-1/(2d)}$, matching the performance of Lemma~\ref{lem:rg_image}.
-Finally, if $H$ is an $F$-factor we can take $D=d+3$, in which case the performance of Lemma~\ref{lem:degen} substantially improves, working with $p\approx n^{-1/(d+3)}$.
+Finally, if $H$ is an $F$-factor we can take $D=d+3$ or better (depending on the structure of $F$), in which case the performance of Lemma~\ref{lem:degen} substantially improves, working with $p\approx n^{-1/(d+3)}$.

-This last case is one in which we can improve Lemma~\ref{lem:degen}.
-Recall from the proof of Lemma~\ref{lem:degenrga} that we only require~\ref{ord:NtX} and the condition $\pitau(x)\le D_x-1$ for $x\in N(\tX)$ within~\ref{ord:Dx} in order to prove~\ref{degenrga:nobad}.
-When embedding an $F$-factor (provided $R'$ is suitable, for example $R'=K_{|F|}$), we do not really need this last condition, as~\ref{degenrga:main} shows that only a few vertices in each cluster of $G$ can fail~\ref{degenrga:nobad}, and we can use an argument similar to Lemma~\ref{lem:deletebad} to deal with them.
-This allows us to reduce the required $D$ by one.
+In fact, we can improve Lemma~\ref{lem:degen} for $F$-factors.
+As stated in the proof of Lemma~\ref{lem:degenrga} (the degenerate RGA lemma) we require~\ref{ord:NtX} and the condition $\pitau(x)\le D_x-1$ for vertices $x$ adjacent to potential buffer vertices within~\ref{ord:Dx} only in order to prove~\ref{degenrga:nobad}.
+When embedding an $F$-factor (provided $R'$ is suitable, for example $R'=K_{|F|}$), we do not really need~\ref{degenrga:nobad}, as~\ref{degenrga:main} shows that only a few vertices in each cluster of $G$ can fail~\ref{degenrga:nobad}, and we can use an argument similar to Lemma~\ref{lem:deletebad} to deal with them.
+This allows us to reduce the required $D$ by one, compared to the requirement of Lemma~\ref{lem:degen}.